 You are not only in a resort you are in a 'community'.
 And a community that really does have some of that 'small town America' feel.

-The trailers are set up in a way that looks and feels very permanent, and really almost is.
+The units are set up in a way that looks and feels very permanent, and really almost is.
 The driveway, patio, storage shed, and maybe an Arizona Room and even small garden area all add to the feeling of a more permanent residence.

 Many of the facilities in your home are also available in the trailers but some of it is outside or down the street.
-As described in the section About Park Model Trailers your living space really extends to the outside and beyond.
+As described in the section About Park Models your living space really extends to the outside and beyond.
 The pool and hot tub are down the street instead of in the backyard.
 The craft area, woodworking shop, laundry, music room, and other facilities are there for your use but just not in your house or yard.

-RV Trailer resorts for Seniors
+RV Snowbird Resorts for Seniors